 What Happened, Exactly?

-Citi has confirmed that it closed a small amount of US credit card holders’ accounts for those with mailing addresses in specific countries.
+In 2019, Citi closed a small amount of US credit card holders’ accounts for those with mailing addresses in specific countries.
 Citi stated that local regulatory requirements are preventing them from maintaining these accounts.
 The Citi representative said that US credit card holders who live in the UK or other countries where service is being discontinued would be able to keep their accounts if they were able to provide the bank with a US mailing address within 90 days.

 Filing FATCA: Making Expats’ Lives More Complicated Since 2010